vsunjeev93/A-lightweight-GNN-to-solve-TSP-via-RL/README.md

 ![image](https://github.com/user-attachments/assets/a468edf5-5e60-4cdc-b5b7-db988108eb10)

 ### State Transitions
-The environment state updates after each city selection through two mechanisms:

-### State Transitions
-The environment state updates after each city selection through two mechanisms:
+The environment graph data stucture updates after each city selection through two mechanisms:
 1. **Edge Updates**: When a city is selected
    - New bidirectional edges are added between:
      - The previously selected city (if any)